sayeemabdullah/BracuConnect/README.md

 <br>

 #### N.B.
 All the .java and .fxml files are inside "BracuConnect/JavaFXBracuConnect/src/javafxbracuconnect/ui/AdminSignup/".
-"SignUp.fxml" and "SignUpController.java" are for Admin Signup.
-Don't get confused by the names.
+Don't get confused by the name.